nodejs/wiki-archive/Optimizing-_unrefActive.md

 # Solutions

-There are at least two other ways to implement a priority queue that have better performance characteristics than an ordered linked list with regards to adding timers:
+There are at least two other ways to implement a priority queue that have better performance characteristics than an ordered linked list with regard to adding timers:
 * Using an unsorted array.
 * Using a heap.